-- (xiii) According to information and explanations given to us and based on our examination of the records of the Company, transactions with related parties are in compliance with section 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards. - (xiv) (a) In our opinion the Company has an adequate internal audit system commensurate with the size and the nature of its business. - (b) We have considered the internal audit reports for the year under audit, issued to the Company during the year and till date, in determining the nature, timing and extent of our audit procedures. - (xv) In our opinion, during the year the Company has not entered into any non-cash transactions with its Directors or persons connected with its directors and hence provisions of section 192 of the Companies Act, 2013 are not applicable to the Company. - (xvi) (a) In our opinion, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
-Hence, reporting under clause 3(xvi)(a), (b) and (c) of the Order is not applicable. - (b) In our opinion, there is no core investment company within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) and accordingly reporting under clause 3(xvi)(d) of the Order is not applicable. - (xvii) The Company has incurred cash losses of Rupees11488.54 Thousand during the financial year covered by our audit and Rupees 12497.51 Thousand in the immediately preceding financial year. - (xviii) There has been no resignation of the statutory auditors of the Company during the year. - (xix) On the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the financial statements and our knowledge of the Board of Directors and Management plans and based on our examination of the evidence supporting the assumptions, we are of the opinion that material uncertainty exists as on the date of the audit report indicating that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date. - (xx) The Corporate Social Responsibility provisions are presently not applicable to the company as company does not have net worth of Rupees Five Hundred Crores or more, the turnover of the company during the year as well as immediate preceding year is below one thousand Crores and company has incurred loss during the year and is continuously incurring losses since last several years.
-Hence, reporting under clause 3(xx) (a) and (b) of the Order is not applicable. - (xxi) According to the information and explanations given to us and based on the reports issued by the auditors of the respective subsidiary included in the consolidated financial statements of the Company, to which reporting on matters specified in paragraph 3 and 4 of the Order is applicable, provided to us by the Management of the Company, we have identified following adverse remarks made by the auditor in their report on matters specified in paragraphs 3 and 4 of the Order.
+- (xiii) According to information and explanations given to us and based on our examination of the records of the Company, transactions with related parties are in compliance with section 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards. - (xiv) (a) In our opinion the Company has an adequate internal audit system commensurate with the size and the nature of its business. - (b) We have considered the internal audit reports for the year under audit, issued to the Company during the year and till date, in determining the nature, timing and extent of our audit procedures. - (xv) In our opinion, during the year the Company has not entered into any non-cash transactions with its Directors or persons connected with its directors and hence provisions of section 192 of the Companies Act, 2013 are not applicable to the Company. - (xvi)(a) In our opinion, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
+Hence, reporting under clause 3(xvi)(a), (b) and (c) of the Order is not applicable. - (b) In our opinion, there is no core investment company within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) and accordingly reporting under clause 3(xvi)(d) of the Order is not applicable. - (xvii) The Company has incurred cash losses of Rupees 6654.40 Thousand during the financial year covered by our audit and Rupees 11488.54 Thousand in the immediately preceding financial year. - (xviii) There has been no resignation of the statutory auditors of the Company during the year. - (xix) On the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the financial statements and our knowledge of the Board of Directors and Management plans and based on our examination of the evidence supporting the assumptions, we are of the opinion that material uncertainty exists as on the date of the audit report indicating that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date. - (xx) The Corporate Social Responsibility provisions are presently not applicable to the company as company does not have net worth of Rupees Five Hundred Crores or more, the turnover of the company during the year as well as immediate preceding year is below one thousand Crores and company has incurred loss during the year and is continuously incurring losses since last several years.
+Hence, reporting under clause 3(xx)(a) and (b) of the Order is not applicable. - (xxi) This clause is not applicable to the Standalone Financial Statements.